 – Aids in the reduction of cellulite and tones skin

 – Cleans out pores, removing toxins from the skin

 – Detoxifies the lymphatic system

 However, there are a few exceptions where cupping would not be the best option for treatment, these are:

 – Currently taking blood thinning meds

 – History of vascular disease such as DVT

 – Any bleeding

-Patients should be aware that cupping therapy can potentially bruise or mark the skin.
-The marks can last anywhere between a day and a week.
-The marks are nothing to worry about and should not be painful.
+Patients should also be aware that cupping therapy can potentially bruise or mark your skin.
+The marks can last anytime between a day and a week, however they are nothing to worry about and shouldn’t be painful.

 If you feel like you could benefit from a treatment from one of our practitioners – Click Here and book in today.